webyrd/multi-quine/README.md

 which in turn evaluates to the Language 2 program...

-Proof, in Scheme, that Language 1 doesn't use `list`:
+Proof, in Scheme, that the Language 1 program doesn't use `list`:

 ```
 (let ((list 'undefined!))